MrYsLab/pymata4/README.md

 # pymata4

+## Please note that the pymata4 feature set is now frozen and the project has been placed in maintenance mode.

+## Please consider using [Telemetrix](https://mryslab.github.io/telemetrix/) instead.

 ### A high performance, Python client for the Arduino Firmata Protocol.
 Pymata4 is a Firmata client that, like its asyncio sibling, [pymata-express,](https://mryslab.github.io/pymata-express/)